apache/tvm/docs/langref/relay_pattern.rst

         f = relay.Function([x, y], x + y).with_attr("Composite", "add")
         assert pattern.match(f)

-Relay ``If`` expression can be matched if all of its condition, true branch and false branch are matched:
+A Relay ``If`` expression can be matched if all of its condition, true branch and false branch are matched:

 .. code-block:: python